-The most common type of writing task (2) is the Agree / Disagree question, which is asked about 50% of the time.
-Multiple Choice and Paired Choice each appear about 20% of the time, and Good Idea about 10% of the time in the TOEFL Writing Task section (2).
+The most common type of writing task (2) is the Agree / Disagree question, which is asked about 50% of the time in the test.
+Multiple Choice and Paired Choice each appear about 20% of the time and (Good Idea) about 10% of the time in the TOEFL Writing Task section (2).

-Here are some examples of each of these questions, which are much better if you answer the questions yourself first and then read and review the TOEFL writing sample .
+Here are some examples for each of these questions, which are much better if you answer the questions yourself first and then read and review the TOEFL writing sample .